TV Streaming Services Increased Costs

 Important: Bundling all three streaming services can help buffer the effects of the price increases.
 And keep a watchful eye on promotions from mobile providers – they often offer additional unique discounts.

-Fubo TV last raised their prices $5/mo. in May of 2022.
+Fubo TV last raised their prices $5/mo. in May of 2022, and just announce another $5 increase for February 2023.
 In Colorado, the cost of Fubo TV went up again by $12/mo. in August as Altitude Sports was added.
 Subscription costs are now $82/mo.
 Costs vary in other regions.
-It is due to these recent changes that we do not expect another price increase from Fubo TV for now.
 In addition to Altitude Sports, the channel lineup includes multiple local channels within their base “Pro” package.
-This puts Fubo TV on par with DirecTV Stream, YouTube TV and Hulu Live for channel coverage and comparable prices.
+This puts Fubo TV on par with DirecTV Stream, YouTube TV and Hulu Live for channel coverage and comparable prices, and Fubo TV still offers the least expensive way to get Altitude Sports.